be-thomas/createClass/README.md

 ### Creating a constructor

-The `init` function is called when your class is initialized.
+The `constructor` function is called when your class is initialized.
 It takes an arbitrary number of arguments.

-	function MyAwesomeClass:init(a, b, c)
+	function MyAwesomeClass:constructor(a, b, c)
 		self.sum = a + b + c
 	end